5 Great Hikes to Do on Kauai

 As tempting as it is, do not swim at Hanakapi`ai beach.
 Yes it’s a gorgeous beach, and yes you might feel hot after the hike down, but Hanakapi`ai is not just beautiful, it’s also deadly!
 The currents are very strong and many people have been dragged out to sea in a matter of seconds!

 Instead, reward yourself with a swim at the stunning Ke`e Beach at the end of your hike.
-Bare in mind, this beach can also be rough in the winter months, but at least there is a lifeguard present and if it’s too rough the beach will be closed for swimming.
+Bear in mind, this beach can also be rough in the winter months, but at least there is a lifeguard present and if it’s too rough the beach will be closed for swimming.

 - The path is slippery when wet with some rocks to scramble over, so bring good sturdy shoes that you don’t mind getting dirty.
 Also if you want to cross the river to get to the beach, then some water resistant shoes might come in handy.